Login or Register for FREE!

 • 45 degrees

 I & Q signals are used as components of a quadrature signal.
-By definition, they are separated by 90 degrees.
+By definition, they are separated by 90 degrees (a right angle).
 You just need to memorize this.
 It may help to remember they are QUADrature, think of dividing a signal into 4 parts: 360 degrees divided by 4 is 90 degrees.

 Tags: arrl chapter 5 arrl module 19